Without a hook, yarn is useless. What does a beginner choose?

 Larger crochet patterns for blankets are expensive because super bulky yarn costs more, so keep your budget in mind.

 I wouldn’t recommend them for crochet beginners, as it’s hard to manipulate.

 More affordable yarn might be the way to go!

-Though baby blankets won’t have this problem, as they have to be lightweight, be sure they handle machine washing if you’re making one of these.
+Though baby blankets won’t have this problem, as they’re lightweight, be sure they handle machine washing if you’re making one.